Students registering for the Certificate or M.A. degree are required to take the following combinations of courses, as follows:

 150.818 Directed Research (3 credits)

 In this course, students undertake research for their Master's thesis under the supervision of a faculty member.
+Students can expect to meet with their advisor online every 3-4 weeks.
 Prerequisites: Acceptance in the MA program; 2 terms of Research Seminar; Research Practicum; Directed Reading.

 Students will be expected to submit a master’s thesis on a topic in the history of medicine, health and healing, or public health that is based on original research.